 “You’ve lost so much weight!
 Tell me your secret!”

-There is a woman — we will call her Cindy — that I’ve seen at the gym for the last eight years.
+There's a woman — we'll call her Cindy — that I’ve seen at the gym for the last eight years.
 I don’t know her well; only enough to exchange a friendly “hello” when we see each other.

 Another woman walked into the locker room, and it was clear that she knew Cindy but hadn’t seen her in a while either.
 As soon as the woman saw Cindy, she went wild.
 “You look AMAZING!
 You’ve lost so much weight!
 Tell me your secret!”